TheRainforest/reviews/README.md

 # Rainforest: Reviews Service
-A reviews service used to dynamically render reviews on a given product.
+A reviews service used to dynamically render user reviews on a given product.

 ## Related Projects
 https://github.com/TheRainforest